-Vaughan House is a community of scholars interested in learning how to use computers to code and solve problems in math and science.
-Students participating in this learning community have minimal experience with computers and coding, but learn to use popular coding languages to explore concepts in their biology, earth systems, chemistry, math, and physics courses.
-Community activities include friendly competition and collaboration facilitated by House Fellows, presentations by faculty who use computers in their research, and organized study sessions.
+Vaughan House: The Digital Abacus is a community of scholars interested in learning how to use computers to simulate scenarios and solve problems in math and science.
+Students participating in this Living-Learning Community will use MATLAB, Mathematica, and Python to explore concepts in their biology, earth systems, chemistry, math and physics courses, as well as tackle interesting problems written by faculty.
+Community activities include hack-a-thons with the resident teaching assistant, presentations by faculty who use computers in their research and organized study sessions.

 Why Vaughan House?

 - Learn more about computers as a useful tool for math and science.

 - Engage in algorithmic thinking as it relates to STEM fields.

 - Learn the basics of computer coding and functionality.

 Our Vaughan House Scholars engaged with faculty on campus, many of whom utilize computer simulations for their research in chemistry and biology.
 Vaughan House Scholars learned the basics of computer programming in their one-unit seminar and learned the basics of Python.

 Weekly Study Hours

 Our Vaughan House Scholars set up in-house study groups that meet weekly for popular courses: biology, chemistry, mathematics and writing.
 The Vaughan House Fellow helps students set up study schedules, provides study tips for courses and can help coordinate academic support services.

 How to Join